Riser17/Riser17/README.md

 - **JavaScript:** Proficient in both front-end and back-end JavaScript development.

 #### What I'm Currently Up To:

+- HealthyHabitApp: This project is a mobile application developed using React Native for the RevenueCat Ship-a-Ton hackathon.
+The app is designed to help users track and improve their daily habits, including monitoring their steps, distance walked, and flights climbed.
+The app also includes features like BMI calculation and graphical representation of habits such as drinking water, taking breaks, and walking.

 - 📷 Snap-camera: This project is a React Native-based Snapchat Camera Clone.
 The app provides various camera tools, such as zoom, flash, and torch options, and allows users to capture and filter images with ease.

 - 🏠 Airbnb Clone React Native app: It's a project aimed at replicating the functionalities of Airbnb, allowing users to browse listings, view detailed property pages, and utilize features such as map view and user authentication.